 A MCA stroke can have many implications for the individual.
 These include:

-The anterior cerebral artery supplies most of the anterior section of the interhemispheric cortical surface of the frontal and parietal lobes.
-So therefore the deficits left following this type of stroke may include:
+The anterior cerebral artery supplies blood to most of the anterior section of the interhemispheric cortical surface of the frontal and parietal lobes (Physiopedia 2016).

 Sally Moyle is a rehabilitation nurse educator who has completed her masters of nursing (clinical nursing and teaching).
 She is passionate about education in nursing so that we can become the best nurses possible.
 Sally has experience in many nursing sectors including rehabilitation, medical, orthopaedic, neurosurgical, day surgery, emergency, aged care, and general surgery.
 See Educator Profile